 - Performance evaluations, including awards or citations for excellent performance

-- Complaints from customers and/or coworkers, warnings and/or other disciplinary actions, and notes on attendance or tardiness
+- Warnings and/or other disciplinary actions, including summaries of customer or employee feedback and notes on attendance

 - References and/or background checks